bsiepe/ids-meta-replication/README.md

 ### `/models/`
 Contains all original models, and our replications (in `/models/replication/`).
 The sub-folder `/models/replication/sampler_check/` contains all models used in the investigation of different sampler settings.
 As these files are too large for GitHub, we uploaded them to associated project on the [Open Science Framework](https://osf.io/ukfrc/) and provide a script (`models/osf_models_download.R`) to download them from the OSF.
+Please note that we had to delete one large model file (`F0_language_m_rep.rds`) to comply with OSF's file size limit.
+The model can be reproduced by running the code in `reproduction_analysis.qmd`.
 Alternatively, you can re-run our quarto files to obtain all models.

 ### `/manuscript/`